 It’s the most wonderful time of the year…

-December also marks the first month of winter in Denmark and with that comes colder temperatures, less sunlight, too much snow/not enough snow, and slippery roads.
-But if there is one thing Danes are good at, then it is to create hygge and make the best out of the brisk winter weather.
-In December, Danes go all in on Christmas hygge, and the month of December is therefore full of traditions and activities for all to participate in.
+December marks the first month of winter in Denmark and with that comes colder temperatures, less sunlight, too much snow or too little snow, and slippery roads.
+But if there is one thing Danes excel at, it’s creating hygge and making the best of the brisk winter weather.
+In December, Danes go all in on Christmas hygge, filling the month with traditions and activities for all to enjoy.

-To get a good overview of many of the Christmas festivities in the Aarhus region, have a look at Visitaarhus.com.
-If your located on Sjælland you can get a similar overview here.
-For those located near Herning Campus, see this page for fun December activities, and finally if you live near Viborg there are also many activities for you to participate in.
-Viborg has been designated Denmark’s Christmas Town 2023, so if you’re struggling to find your Christmas spirit, a visit to Viborg might just be what’s missing!
+To get a good overview of many of the Christmas festivities in Aarhus, have a look at the guide at aarhusinside.dk.
+If you’re located on Sjælland you can get a nice overview of the Christmas activities around Copenhagen here.
+For those staff members located near Herning Campus, see this page for fun December activities.
+Finally, if you live near Viborg, then you can see where to enjoy the Christmas atmosphere here.

 The countdown to Christmas Eve

-December 1st marks the official beginning of Christmas, at least if you take part in the official count down to Christmas.
-Well known are the chocolate calendars that you can buy from the beginning of November in most grocery shops.
-But did you also know that in many families a nisse (Christmas elf) moves into the house and gives children a small present to open every day up until Christmas Eve?
-These gifts are referred to as kalendergaver (calendar gifts).
-The nisse can also get up to mischief and make small pranks during the month of December (similar to the American ‘Elf on the shelf’)
+December 1st marks the official beginning of Christmas, at least if you’re taking part in the countdown to Christmas.
+Well-known are the chocolate calendars available from early November in most grocery stores.
+But did you know that in many families, a nisse (Christmas elf) moves into the house and gives children a small present to open every day until Christmas Eve?
+These gifts are called kalendergaver (calendar gifts).
+The nisse can also get up to mischief, playing small pranks throughout December, similar to the American ‘Elf on the Shelf.’

-Kalendergaver can also be a present given on each of the 4 Sundays leading up to Christmas (in which case they are referred to as advent gifts).
+Kalendergaver can also be given on each of the four Sundays leading up to Christmas, in which case they are referred to as advent gifts.

-Many families will have a juleklipsdag (Christmas craft day), where they meet and make Christmas crafts together as well as making the kalender lys decoration and the advent wreath.
-Some families also have a ‘julebagedag’ (Christmas baking day) where they will make Christmas cookies or make julekonfekt (shaped marzipan, nougat or dates with chocolate coating).
+Many families have a juleklipsdag (Christmas craft day) early in December.
+On this day, they make Christmas crafts together, including the kalender lys decoration and the advent wreath.
+Some families also have a julebagedag (Christmas baking day) where they bake Christmas cookies or make julekonfekt (shaped marzipan, nougat, or dates with chocolate coating).

 Christmas Eve